DominicSimpson/portfolio/learnings/http.md

 ## 6. Use the map array method to create a new array containing new values

 ## 7. Use the filter array method to create a new array with certain values removed

 ## 8. Access DOM nodes using a variety of selectors

+The renderReceivedData JS file extensively manipulated DOM nodes using selectors.
+Each data item for a country (population, currency, capital city etc) had a corresponding class in the HTML.
+As you can see, these were manipulated, so that the drawn data from the APIs was displayed, within the renderCountry callback function.
+This was also linked to a separate function, which displayed the weather in the respective country's capital city.

 ![screenshot(4)](https://user-images.githubusercontent.com/52511353/205125299-ca3ac2d2-62c2-419b-8922-95cc6debe498.png)